 In 1997, Maurice worked with the Department of Public Safety Motorcycle Safety Bureau to bring training back to College Station and founded Training Wheels.
 He started a mobile training program in College Station.
 This involved an instructor from Austin bringing a trailer with a classroom and motorcycles every few months to teach courses.
 The program was successful and with the obvious demand in the area and the arrival of another instructor, Ron Coombs, Maurice made the site a permanent site.
 The training site has continued to grow over the years and we have trained and been joined by even more instructors, allowing us to offer more classes.

-Currently, Maurice and his wife, Melissa, run Training Wheels under a contract with the DPS Motorcycle Safety Bureau to run the Motorcycle Safety Foundation approved classes in College Station.
+Currently, Maurice and his wife, Melissa, run Training Wheels with a license through the Texas Department of Licensing and Regulation (TDLR) to run the Motorcycle Safety Foundation approved classes in College Station.
 They hope to continue to make a difference in motorcyclists lives as the training did for them.